-Otiorhynchus Sulcatus is the biological name of the commonly referred Black Vine Weevil.
-It is considered as a pest beetle, because it damages many garden plant species.
+Otiorhynchus Sulcatus is the biological name of the commonly referred to as Black Vine Weevil.
+It is considered a pest beetle because it damages many garden plant species.
 Being a native of Europe, this beetle was first seen in 1910 in Connecticut.
-The larvae and the adult form both prefer Rhododendron, Japanese Holly and Euonymus.
+The larvae and the adult form both prefer Rhododendron, Japanese Holly, and Euonymus.
 This beetle larva also eats the hemlock roots.

 The adult form of vine weevil is large, and attains a size of ¾ of an inch.
 It has a slate-gray or black colored body without wings.
 They possess a broad but short snout, elbowed antennae and hair patches on the wings.
 It mainly eats at night, destroying plants by chewing the leaves that leaves it with small notches on the edges.
 In the day time, they mainly hide in the garden debris, soil cracks and mulch.